nguyentran0212/nguyentran0212.github.io/landing.md

 					<h3>Provenance of Artificial Intelligence with Blockchain</h3>
 				</header>
 				<p>AI models no longer reside in the lab as fascinating study objects.
 They have been actively participating in the world, generating values, and even dictating parts of our lives.
 In near future, they might decide whether one can get a loan, they might airdrop our packages, and they might drive our cars.
 Admist these rapid advancements, one should ask about the trustworthiness of these AI models.
 Where do they come from?
 Who trained them?
 Using which data?
 Which algorithm?
 So on and so forth.</p>
-				<p>This project investigates the use of blockchain as a transnational, trustless entity to maintain provenance chains of AI models. </p>
+				<p>This theme investigates the use of blockchain as a transnational, trustless entity to maintain provenance chains of AI models. </p>
-				<p>Various research projects at final-year, honour, and master level related to this project are available.
-Contact me for more information.</p>
 				<!-- <ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul> -->